 Why Know Surface Measurement of the Target Area?

-All pesticides that are labeled by U.S. Environmental Protection Agency have a specified range of the rate of pesticide that can be legally applied to a unit area of land.
-In order to apply the recommended or required amount of a pesticide, the surface area must be known.
-If more or less than the specified range is used, the use is not in compliance with the label and would be a violation of federal law.
+All pesticides labeled by U.S. Environmental Protection Agency (EPA) have a specified rate of pesticide that can be legally applied to a unit area of land.
+To apply the legal amount of a pesticide, the surface area must be known.
+If more or less than the specified range is used, the use is a violation of federal law.

-Whether the amount of pesticide is a requirement or a recommendation, it is best management to know how much is being applied.
-Even with products that are not labeled, such as soil amendments, surfactants or liquid fertilizers, it is good management to know the economic and environmental effectiveness and efficiency of the application.
+Even with products that are not labeled, such as soil amendments, surfactants, or liquid fertilizers, good management practices require knowing the economic and environmental effectiveness and efficiency of the application.
 This requires knowledge of the application rate.

 Field Measurement Notes

-Surface area measurements need to be made only once, providing the plot size does not change.
-Area measurement records should be kept along with field pesticide history records.
+Surface area measurements can be stored indefinitely as long as the plot size does not change.
+These records should be kept along with field pesticide application records.

 Basic Geometry for Determining Surface Area